We are lucky to own one, two in fact, and a small runty-edition in the shape of a three-legged Italian greyhound.

 Plus points as pets: they shed very little hair, don't smell (except a very faint scent of warm something - toast, perhaps) don't require mega-loads of food, will hike for hours, or are happy with a couple of well-paced walkies a day, bark rarely, and most important, have a wonderfully calm and affectionate nature.

 Negative points.
 Err . . . can be tricky with cats, although our house cat survived very well, until passing away last year - not through dog attack, general old-ness.

 They are quite large but will try and climb onto your lap.

 Not recommended perhaps if you are ultra-house proud, or at least sofa-proud as any couch or chair will become a dog bed.
 These are creatures of little hair and like to sleep elevated, preferably surrounded by wool and humans.

-A link to anyone in France for anyone tempted.
+A link for anyone tempted.
 These dogs desperately need homes.